 Important characteristics of MHD turbulence are the kinetic and magnetic energy spectra.
-Focussing on the viscous and resistive dissipation subranges, it makes sense to normalize k by $k{\nu}$ , as discussed above.
-We recall that the quantity $k{\nu}$ is usually defined as in equation (7), i.e. without any pre-factors.
+Focussing on the viscous and resistive dissipation subranges, it makes sense to normalize k by k{ν} , as discussed above.
+We recall that the quantity k{ν} is usually defined as in Eq.
+(7), i.e., without any prefactors.
 The point when the spectrum drops significantly is typically at $k/k{\nu} \approx 0.1$ rather than at unity, as one might have expected.
 This should be kept in mind when discussing values of cutoff wavenumbers in other definitions.
 We return to this at the end of the paper.